 The Summer School is designed for current and future PhD students, as well as postdocs and junior scholars who identify as women* and who work in the field of Political Science or related disciplines.

 Participation in the Summer School requires some prior statistical knowledge, as well as a basic R skills.
 If you are not familiar with R yet, we have put together a list of links to (free) online courses that will help you get up to speed.

 Where to apply?

-You can apply for the summer school 2018 here.
 The deadline for applications is 16 March 2018 at midnight (CEST).

 Places in the Summer School are limited, so the application is intended to determine if the program is a good fit for you.
 In 2018, there are 15 funded places available, of which 10 places are intended for external participants and 5 places are reserved for participants from Zurich-based universities.

 As a competitive fellowship, the Summer School is free of charge.
 The fellowship includes tuition, accommodation, transportation, lunch and a conference dinner.
 This is possible thanks to a generous GRC grant from the University of Zurich’s Graduate Research Campus and additional funding from the IPZ.

 Accommodation will be either arranged privately – meaning that external students will be hosted by Zurich-based participants – or in shared rooms of two.
 If you are applying from a Zurich-based university, please note that you might be requested to host an external participant during the summer school.
 This is part of our effort to promote collaboration between participants and build a network of likeminded scholars.

 For any additional questions, please contact Regula Beltran: firstname.lastname@example.org